Kirksville Regional Airport: History

 In 1924, Roy B. "Cap" Dodson started the first airport in the area, located on the north edge of Kirksville.
-However, an airfield at the present location of Kirksville Regional Airport wasn't created until 1930 when the federal government built a series of emergency landing strips across the nation.
+However, an airfield at the present location of Kirksville Regional Airport wasn't created until 1930 when the federal government built "Intermediate Field, Site 12" on the Kansas City-Chicago airway as one of a series of emergency landing strips across the nation.

 With America's entry into World War II, the Kirksville Municipal Airport (as it had been declared in the late 1930s) received a major upgrade from the Civilian Pilot Training Program, later renamed the War Training Service.
 In 1942 a paved all-weather landing strip, hangars, a tower, and a small restaurant were built.
+Between January 1941 and January 1944, between 1,800 and 2,000 men were trained in the program at Kirksville.

 On October 1, 1960, Ozark Air Lines began scheduled flights to Kirksville.
 The initial Ozark route flew between Kansas City and Chicago with stops in Kirksville, Ottumwa and Cedar Rapids, Iowa, and Moline, Ill.
 Later in the 1960s, Ozark switched Kirksville service from a Kansas City-Chicago route to a Des Moines-to-St. Louis one.

 Airport improvements came after a bond issue was approved by Kirksville voters in November 1967.
 A new six-thousand-foot concrete runway was built, as well as a new terminal building and improved hangar facilities.
 With the airport improvements came a new name, Clarence Cannon Memorial Airport—chosen to honor long-time U.S. Congressman Clarence Cannon of Missouri who had done much to help secure air service and funding for the airport.
 That name was retained until the Kirksville Regional name was adopted in 1984, and the terminal building was named after Rep. Cannon.